GxGuzer/Building_my_own_Handmade_Hero/NOTES.md

 ### Translating and Dispatching messages

 the functions `TranslateMessage()` and `DispatchMessage()` are contained within a loop while `GetMessage()` does return zero.
-`GetMessage()` pulls a message the operating system message queue, if there are none the function blocks (not necessarily meaning froozing the program but it can happen, to avoid it it's good to create other threads).
+`GetMessage()` pulls a message from the operating system message queue, if there are none the function blocks (not necessarily meaning freezing the program but it can happen, to avoid it it's good to create other threads).
 `TranslateMessage()` is related to the keyboard, key strokes and etc. how it functions is not important for now.
 `DispatchMessage()` tell the operating system to call the function of window procedure of such particular message.
 All these three function receives a **MSG** struct pointer as a parameter.